Case Study: Stanford.edu Link Boosts Website Traffic (Get One for Yourself)

 The webmaster was very prompt; the link to my tool was added in less than two days.
 It is much easier to get backlinks if the webmasters encourage people to submit their apps.

-But how do we discover these fantastic opportunities?
-Here are several search strings that can be typed straight into Google or (my favorite method) input into Scrapebox.
+But how do we discover these opportunities?
+Here are several search strings to input straight into Google or (my favorite method) into Scrapebox:

 Don’t forget to replace “niche” with your targeted keyword.

-Here’s an example that shows the first search results page using the following search string:
+Here’s an example showing the first search results page using the following search string:

 intitle:”network monitoring” site:edu